smsong/neumovelab.github.io/_people/recruit.md

 and send your **CV** to `s.song@northeastern.edu`\
 to further discuss.\
 \
-If you are a Northeastern undergraduate or Master's student,\
+If you're a Northeastern undergraduate or Master's student, \
-join our study groups to learn lab materials.\
+you can get involved with our lab through specialized study groups. \
-After mastering them in a semester or two,\
+After excelling in these groups over one or two semesters, \
-you'll be invited to join the lab\
+you will be invited to join our lab \
-and work on your own or existing projects.
+and contribute to ongoing projects or possibly start your own.

 <div class="regular">
 	<strong>Potential projects:</strong>